 Since the beginning, Goldie was supporting me with frequent and insightful comments on my posts as well as we’ve managed to get in touch out of the blog platform to exchange some remarks.
 I truly felt that there was someone who cared and believed in me.
 This is when I understood that it’s not the number of followers or readers who define you.
 Sometimes, you need just this one person who believes in you, who supports you, who asks if everything is all right once you’re absent for a longer time, who constantly inspires you.
 That’s why Goldie became my blogging mentor and, I will dare to say it, my blogging friend as well.
 Big thank you for all your support!

 Following Goldie’s best practices, this year I’ve decided to make a schedule of my posts.
-I’ll be posting twice a week: every Sunday and every Wednesday evening.
-Every Sunday of the month you’ll be able to read a post from one of the following categories: Life Mistakes, Life Lessons, Lifestory and Lifestyle.
-Every Wednesday you’ll be able to find a new post on one of the following topics: Life Crisis, Life Motivation, Life Challenge and Life Change.
+I’ll be posting twice a week: every Monday evening and every Thursday evening.
+Every Monday of the month you’ll be able to read a post from one of the following categories: Life Mistakes, Life Lessons, Lifestory and Lifestyle.
+Every Thursday you’ll be able to find a new post on one of the following topics: Life Crisis, Life Motivation, Life Challenge, and Life Change.